Exploring Severe Social Anxiety Disorder

 Find strategies to manage social anxiety

-Where can I find a therapist?
+Where can I find a therapist for mental health support?

 Many mental health professionals, such as counselors and therapists, specialize in social anxiety disorder psychotherapy treatments.
 If you are looking for professional support, be sure to look for a therapist who specializes in the treatment of social anxiety disorder.
 They most likely will offer some sort of talk therapy, especially cognitive behavioral therapy or a similar psychological treatment.